FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 #### 2.3.2 Deploying your index to your service

-With our database, and indexer service containers up and running, we'll deploy the index that we previously created.
+With our database and indexer service containers up and running, we'll deploy the index that we previously created.
 If all goes well, you should see the following:

 ```bash
 ➜  cd hello-index